Welcome to today's edition of the Rush 24-7 podcast.

 Now, if the aid dries up, desperate moms, that's what it says here, the AP story, desperate moms.

-You ever seen a desperate mom?
+You ever seen a desperate mom get out of the way?

-It's like well, desperate moms will probably dilute their baby's formula with water to make it last longer.
+It's like, well, desperate moms will probably dilute their baby's formula with water to make it last longer.

 Pediatricians say that children under one should not drink cow's milk because they can develop iron deficiency anemia.